 Walk.. yes, take the walk.
 From the castle you can take the coastal path along the side of the Dee Estuary.
 I found I could have gone for miles and miles had I the time and will surely be back to document it properly.
 Looking back at the castle you can see how it dominates the area, plus you get remarkable views across the Dee Estuary to the English side.

 One other remarkable thing about this castle and surrounding walks?
 It is absolutely free of charge.
 No excuse not to visit, discover, enjoy and learn when in this part of Wales or even by Chester and beyond!
-The mcastle is looked after by Cadw and as I mentioned this was just stop one on my road trip around Edward I castles of Wales….
-I look forward to showing where I ended up next on the Wales History Map.
+The castle is looked after by Cadw and as I mentioned this was just stop one on my road trip around Edward I castles of Wales….